13 minute read

 Ceramides Another one of the skin’s building blocks, ceramides help restore moisture and resilience to dry, vulnerable skin.
 It’s often found in creams, serums, lotions and other products you’d use after cleansing, but there are some ceramide cleansers out there.
 Skinceuticals Replenishing Cleanser contains ceramides in addition to a bevy of hydrating, gently cleaning ingredients.

-Benzoyl peroxide, AHAs (alpha hydroxy acids) and BHA (beta hydroxy acid).
-Benzoyl peroxide, salicylic acid (BHA) and glycolic acid (AHA) are a few ingredients found in skincare products you can buy over-the-counter that might help clear out excess oil in your pores and treat mild acne breakouts.
+Benzoyl peroxide, AHAs (alpha hydroxy acids), BHA (beta hydroxy acid) Benzoyl peroxide, salicylic acid (BHA) and glycolic acid (AHA) are a few ingredients found in skincare products you can buy over-the-counter that might help clear out excess oil in your pores and treat mild acne breakouts.
 These can be irritating to dry and sensitive skin, however, so we recommend trying a custom formula like Curology to fight breakouts instead!

 Products not labeled with terms “non-comedogenic”, “non-acnegenic”, “does not clog pores”, or “won’t cause breakouts.”
 The label “non-comedogenic” (or similar) indicates that the product has been designed with acne-prone people in mind.
 It’s no guarantee of safety, but it can be a useful guideline!
 We recommend checking even products labeled non-comedogenic for pore-clogging or irritating ingredients.